TypeScript Tutorial

 • TypeScript Modules – introduce you to modules in TypeScript and how to use them in other modules.

 Section 10.
-TypeScript in Node.js
+Setting up TypeScript tools

 • Node.js TypeScript – how to set up a development environment for using TypeScript in the Node.js project.